angular/components/src/lib/menu/menu.md

 ### Nested menu

-Material supports the ability for a `md-menu-item` to open a sub-menu.
+Material supports the ability for an `md-menu-item` to open a sub-menu.
 To do so, you have to define your root menu and sub-menus, in addition to setting the `[mdMenuTriggerFor]` on the `md-menu-item` that should trigger the sub-menu: